awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-monitoring-cpu-credits.md

 CPUSurplusCreditBalance = 0
 ```

 A negative `Adjusted balance` value indicates that the instance spent all its earned credits that it accrued and, in addition, also spent surplus credits for bursting\.
-As a result, the `Adjusted balance` value is assigned to `CPUSurplusCreditBalance` and the `CPUCreditBalance` is set to `0`\.
+As a result, the `Adjusted balance` value is assigned to `CPUSurplusCreditBalance` and `CPUCreditBalance` is set to `0`\.
 Again, the instance size determines the [maximum number of credits](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table) that it can accrue\.

 **Example**